KazaiMazai/SwiftletModel/README.md

 Since schema is a plain struct like any other entity, migration between versions is straightforward:
 1. Add a new version of the schema
 2. Update the typealiases to point to the latest version
-3. Define how data should be mapped between versions
+3. Define how data should be mapped to the latest version

 ### Schema Bulk Queries

 SwiftletModel provides powerful bulk query capabilities for your schema, which are particularly useful for:
 - Data synchronization with backends or local databases
-- Creating local backups
+- Creating full backups
 - Implementing undo/redo functionality
 - Debugging and development tools